Texas Layoffs — November 2006

 Largest Layoffs

-The biggest impact was at Good Shepherd Health System at its Longview facility, reporting 232 affected workers.
+The largest notice was filed by Good Shepherd Health System at its Longview facility, reporting 232 affected workers.
 Danvid Windows & Doors followed with 230 workers.

 Trend & Outlook